FKSkinnerLab/LFP_microcircuit/README.md

 Here we provide the neccessary code required to reproduce the Figures in the manuscript.

-We provide the complete repository for the connection probability c=0.21 including all interneuron spike times.
-Interneuorn spike times for the ret of the connection porbabilites can be found in osf (osf.io/vw3jh).
+We provide the complete repository for the connection probability csb=0.21 including all interneuron spike times.
+Interneuorn spike times for the rest of the connection porbabilites can be found in OSF (osf.io/vw3jh).

 Simulation steps for csb=0.21